rootstrap/tech-guides/kotlin/README.md

 }
 ```

-But if you need to check the object nullability you should be used 'let' as instance of with:
+But if you need to check the object nullability you should use 'let':

 ```
 dog?.let {